opentracing/opentracing.io/apis.md

 ---
 layout: page
-title: APIs
+title: Platform APIs
 ---
-The following OpenTracing APIs are currently available in the RFC stage:
+OpenTracing APIs are available for the following platforms:

 * Golang - https://github.com/opentracing/api-golang
 * Python - https://github.com/opentracing/api-python

 Please refer to the README files in the respective projects for examples of usage.

+OpenTracing APIs are pending for Java, browser Javascript, and Node.js Javascript.
+PHP, iOS, and Ruby are next on our list, though community contributions are welcome for other languages at any time.